MostAwesomeDude/brismu/0-midju/7-upward.md

 # 7: Upward

 Let's start tackling arbitrary easy gismu.
+Some/all of this can be merged with the new sections in the next chapter.

 # Equivalence relations: {mintu}